Computer virus: History

-In 1984 Fred Cohen from the University of Southern California wrote his paper "Computer Viruses – Theory and Experiments".
+In 1984, Fred Cohen from the University of Southern California wrote his paper "Computer Viruses – Theory and Experiments".
 It was the first paper to explicitly call a self-reproducing program a "virus", a term introduced by Cohen's mentor Leonard Adleman.
-In 1987, Fred Cohen published a demonstration that there is no algorithm that can perfectly detect all possible viruses.
-Fred Cohen's theoretical compression virus was an example of a virus which was not malicious software (malware), but was putatively benevolent (well-intentioned).
+In 1987, Cohen published a demonstration that there is no algorithm that can perfectly detect all possible viruses.
+Cohen's theoretical compression virus was an example of a virus which was not malicious software (malware), but was putatively benevolent (well-intentioned).
 However, antivirus professionals do not accept the concept of "benevolent viruses", as any desired function can be implemented without involving a virus (automatic compression, for instance, is available under Windows at the choice of the user).
 Any virus will by definition make unauthorised changes to a computer, which is undesirable even if no damage is done or intended.
 The first page of Dr Solomon's Virus Encyclopaedia explains the undesirability of viruses, even those that do nothing but reproduce.

 An article that describes "useful virus functionalities" was published by J. B. Gunn under the title "Use of virus functions to provide a virtual APL interpreter under user control" in 1984.
-The first IBM PC virus in the "wild" was a boot sector virus dubbed (c)Brain, created in 1986 and was released in 1987 by Amjad Farooq Alvi and Basit Farooq Alvi in Lahore, Pakistan, reportedly to deter unauthorized copying of the software they had written.
+The first IBM PC compatible virus in the "wild" was a boot sector virus dubbed (c)Brain, created in 1986 and was released in 1987 by Amjad Farooq Alvi and Basit Farooq Alvi in Lahore, Pakistan, reportedly to deter unauthorized copying of the software they had written.

 The first virus to specifically target Microsoft Windows, WinVir was discovered in April 1992, two years after the release of Windows 3.0.
 The virus did not contain any Windows API calls, instead relying on DOS interrupts.
-A few years later, in February 1996, Australian hackers from the virus-writing crew VLAD created the Bizatch virus (also known as "Boza" virus), which was the first known virus to target Windows 95.
+A few years later, in February 1996, Australian hackers from the virus-writing crew VLAD created the Bizatch virus (also known as "Boza" virus), which was the first known virus to specifically target Windows 95.
+This virus attacked the new portable executable (PE) files introduced in Windows 95.
 In late 1997 the encrypted, memory-resident stealth virus Win32.Cabanas was released—the first known virus that targeted Windows NT (it was also able to infect Windows 3.0 and Windows 9x hosts).

 Even home computers were affected by viruses.
-The first one to appear on the Commodore Amiga was a boot sector virus called SCA virus, which was detected in November 1987.
+The first one to appear on the Amiga was a boot sector virus called SCA virus, which was detected in November 1987.
+By 1988, one sysop reportedly found that viruses infected 15% of the software available for download on his BBS.

 Design

 Parts

-A computer virus generally contains three parts: the infection mechanism, which finds and infects new files, the trigger, which determines when to activate the payload, and the payload, which is the malicious code to execute.
+A computer virus generally contains three parts: the infection mechanism, which finds and infects new files, the payload, which is the malicious code to execute, and the trigger, which determines when to activate the payload.